Plan your trip around Hauraki Coromandel along State Highways 25 & 2. Please note some local roads and DOC sites are closed. Find out more

-The Kauaeranga Valley provides an extensive variety of walking for all abilities.
-There are lots of different walks in the Kauaeranga Valley ranging anywhere from 15 minutes to 8 hours and overnight.
+Walking and hiking: The Kauaeranga Valley provides an extensive variety of walking for all abilities.
+There are lots of different walks ranging anywhere from 15 minutes to 8 hours and overnight.
 For detailed track information, collect a DOC brochure from any of The Coromandel Information Centres or the Kauaeranga DOC Visitor Centre up the valley, which is excellent.

-Horse riding The Hotoritori area in the Kauaeranga Valley is available for horse riding although tracks can become overgrown when not in regular use.
+Horse riding: The Hotoritori area is available for horse riding although tracks can become overgrown when not in regular use.
 Riders can use the forest access roads or follow a track along the ridge to Mangarehu.

-Dogs You may bring your dog to the Hotoritori and Booms Flat campgrounds in the Kauaeranga Valley but they are strictly prohibited at all other campgrounds.
+Dogs: You may bring your dog to the Hotoritori and Booms Flat campgrounds but they are strictly prohibited at all other campgrounds.
 Dogs on a leash are permitted on most walking tracks in the Valley but are not permitted on the Kauaeranga Kauri Trail, the Pinnacles Track or at the Pinnacles Hut.
 No other domestic animals are allowed except for horses on the horse riding trail.

 Climbing: The rock outcrop at Edwards Lookout is a favourite spot for abseiling.